 (Latin: “condemnation of memory” ).
 A modern term for a sentence of official dishonor passed by the Roman Senate, which required that a person’s name be removed from public inscriptions and his portraits be destroyed.
 During the Roman Empire, damnatio memoriae was applied to unpopular emperors after their deaths.
 Web resource here.

-The Berlin Tondo: a portrait of the emperor Septimius Severus and his family.
+The Berlin Tondo: a portrait of emperor Septimius Severus and family.
 Tempera on wood.
 Ca. 199-201 CE.
 Antikensammlung, Berlin.
-The face of Geta (lower left) was erased in an act of damnatio memoriae.
+Geta’s face (lower left) was erased in an act of damnatio memoriae.